deejayprostack/leetcode/README.md

-This repository contains my solutions to various problems on LeetCode. \n Below is a everupdating list of problems I have solved so far.
+This repository contains my solutions to various problems on LeetCode.

+Below is a everupdating list of problems I have solved so far.